 Living and Dying Off-Grid in Central Mexico: Brian Fey, MIC: Ep3

 Brian Fey moved from the US to Mexico in 2004 to live more intentionally and be closer to nature.
-Brian lives off-grid and is the steward of a forest outside of Pátzcuaro.
+Until his death in 2025, Brian lived off-grid as the steward of a forest outside of Pátzcuaro in Michoacán.

 We spoke about the draw of Mexico’s laid back culture, what it might be like to die in a rural area of Mexico, and what to plan for when it comes to aging, dying, and what might happen to your land when you’re gone.